Rr8eezz4aa/Aparat-Like-Bot/README.md

 # Aparat Like Bot
-a simple script to read videos codes from a file and like that.
+a simple script to read video codes from a file and like that.

 # How to use
 First create a file that contains the video codes you want to like.